AdiMarianMutu/NoraBytes/libs/react-js/ioc/README.md

 Steps to correctly enable the [Reflect API](https://262.ecma-international.org/6.0/#sec-reflection 'Reflect API').

 1. Install the [@abraham/reflection](https://www.npmjs.com/package/@abraham/reflection '@abraham/reflection') library or the [reflect-metadata](https://www.npmjs.com/package/reflect-metadata 'reflect-metadata') library.
-2. If you are using `TypeScript`, set to `true` the below properties in your `tsconfig.json` file:
-   1. `experimentalDecorators`
-   2. `emitDecoratorMetadata`
-3. Provide the installed [Reflect API](https://262.ecma-international.org/6.0/#sec-reflection 'Reflect API') `polyfill` by either doing:
+2. Provide the installed [Reflect API](https://262.ecma-international.org/6.0/#sec-reflection 'Reflect API') `polyfill` by either doing:
    1. In your `.env` file add: `NODE_OPTIONS=--require @abraham/reflection` or `NODE_OPTIONS=--require reflect-metadata`
    2. Manually import it with `import '@abraham/reflection'` or `import 'reflect-metadata'` into your app `entrypoint` file.
    3. Use the `polyfills` provider of your `transpiler` of choice.

+Steps required only if using `TS`.

+1. Make sure that your `TS` version is at least `4.7.0`
+2. In your `tsconfig.json` inside the `compilerOptions` object:
+   1. `"experimentalDecorators": true`
+   2. `"emitDecoratorMetadata": true`
+   3. `"moduleResolution": "NodeNext"`

 ### Example